HoffmanZheng/Golang-Demo/Go_Microservice_in_Action/chapter_7_remote_procedure_call/README.md

 ### Golang Native RPC

-1. Golang native rpc lib `net/rpc` provides the access to object methods by `Register`, see: [/basic/server.go](https://github.com/HoffmanZheng/Golang-Demo/tree/master/Go_Microservice_in_Action/chapter_7_remote_precedure_call/basic/server.go).
-It would obtain all RPC suitable methods from object, and save them into a map (stub).
+1. Golang native rpc lib `net/rpc` provides the access to object methods by `Register`, see: [/basic/server.go](https://github.com/HoffmanZheng/Golang-Demo/blob/master/Go_Microservice_in_Action/chapter_7_remote_procedure_call/basic/server.go).
+It would obtain all RPC suitable methods from object, and save them into a map (server stub).
+When receive a request from client, server would parse(through specified protocol) and get the method from the stub, and call the corresponding method by reflection.

-2. The client could call synchronizely or asynchronizely, async call is implemented by goroutine, and the result is received(waited) by done channel, see: [/basic/client.go](https://github.com/HoffmanZheng/Golang-Demo/tree/master/Go_Microservice_in_Action/chapter_7_remote_precedure_call/basic/client.go)
+2. The client could call synchronizely or asynchronizely, async call is implemented by goroutine, and the result is received(waited) by done channel, see: [/basic/client.go](https://github.com/HoffmanZheng/Golang-Demo/blob/master/Go_Microservice_in_Action/chapter_7_remote_precedure_call/basic/client.go).
+Each RPC request will generate a Call object(include method, param, return value), and be saved in a map (client stub).
+When client receive the response from server, it will fetch stub from map and deserialize the return value.

-3.
+3. Every RPC request creates request and response struct repeatedly, which leads to some GC pressure.
+In order to reuse the request and response struct, an object pool was created, object will be freed after they're used.

+4. Generally, Golang native RPC component is a basic version RPC framework, concise but high scalable.
+It only implements the basic network communication of RPC, other functions like registry and discovery,  timeout fuse are still missing.
+Thus it is not out-of-the-box, an inofficial intensified version could be found in [rpcx](https://github.com/smallnest/rpcx).

 ### High Performance gRPC

+1. gRPC is an open-source, high performance, universal RPC framework, it supports multiple languages.
+Based on the HTTP/2 standard, it could realize the headers compression, request reusage, and client application communication.

+2.